Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 15:11 14 were informational.

-15:14 Six were low priority, eight were medium, and zero were high priority issues discovered.
+15:16 Eight were medium and zero were high priority issues discovered.

-15:32 you wish, but I feel like that's enough to give people the idea there.
+15:32 you wish, but I feel like that's, it's enough to give people the idea there.

 15:38 And very good to hear that at least the infrastructure of PyPI is solid.